 Open Build Folder has been moved into TFT File Output.

 With the new TFT File Output, users can select where the TFT file should be placed (which folder, sd card drive, other).
 A valid HMI without compile errors is required to generate a valid TFT output file.
 The option to open the output folder location in Windows Explorer can be made by clicking only open the output folder link.
-The old folder location C:\Users\Username\AppData\Roaming\Nextion Editor\bianyi will still contain previously compiled TFTs, and only if this is used as the output location, will the TFT for the current project be added here.
+The old folder location C:\Users\Username\AppData\Roaming\Nextion Editor\bianyi will still contain previously compiled TFTs from elder Editor versions, and only if this is used as the TFT File Output location, will the new TFT for the current project be added to that folder.

 The Backup Directory has been renamed to Version backup folder only keeps a copy of an older HMI project opened with a new version of the Nextion Editor launches Windows Explorer to the C:\Users\Username\AppData\Roaming\Nextion Editor\backup folder.